romil-m/Tower-of-Hanoi-visualizer/README.md

 # Tower-of-Hanoi-visualizer
-This is a visualization of the puzzle of Tower of Hanoi which is getting solved for 4 discs ( & 3 pegs).
+This is a visualization of the puzzle of Tower of Hanoi which is getting solved for 4 discs ( & 3 pegs) in Python.
+The solve Tower of Hanoi recursion is used.

-Used graphics.py which is a wrapper around Tkinter and should run on any platform where Tkinter is available.
+Used graphics.py which is a wrapper around Tkinter(https://docs.python.org/3/library/tkinter.html) & should run on any platform where Tkinter is available.

 To use the visualizer simply download all the files & do pip install if the modules in python are absent.
 Then run run "Hanoi.py" file.
 You will be able to see the visualization.